 Why am I a doula?

-My commitment to reproductive justice and health equity led me to doula work, with the ultimate goal of becoming a midwife.
+My commitment to reproductive justice and health equity has led me to birth work as a doula.

 I have experience in reproductive health as a childbirth educator, OBGYN medical assistant, program coordinator for a sexual and reproductive health and rights non-profit organization, and clinical data manager in a gynecologic oncology research lab.
 In all of these roles, I am drawn to work that addresses health inequities, particularly access to reproductive healthcare.